Swaffham Prior, St Cyriac & St Julitta

 Originally, St Cyriac's and St Mary's served different parishes, until the parishes were merged in 1667 and St Mary's became the sole parish church.
 In 1779 St Mary's was struck by lightning so the congregation moved back to St Cyriac's.
 The body of the medieval church was pulled down and in 1806 it was rebuilt in Gothic Revival style by Charles Humfrey, or Humphrey, a pupil of James Wyatt.

-Humfrey's church was built of yellow brick in the then popular 'Gothick' style, a very odd mix of Georgian elegance and medieval form, similiar to Horace Walpole's Strawberry Hill Gothick.
+Humfrey's church was built of yellow brick in the then-popular 'Gothick' style, a very odd mix of Georgian elegance and medieval form, similar to Horace Walpole's Strawberry Hill Gothick.

 The interior is bare, allowing the size of the space and the slenderness of the columns to really shine through.
 You enter through the west door, under a small west gallery, into an almost square space lit by a large expanse of glass, with slender pier clusters marking the transition from nave to aisles.
 The empty space has amazing acoustics.

 After all the trouble of rebuilding St Cyriac's, the united parish then rebuilt St Mary's, and moved back into it in 1902, leaving St Cyriac's to moulder away and decay.
 And so it might have done if it had not been rescued by the Churches Conservation Trust.

 NB.
 The unusual dedication of the church is explained by the fact that it was founded by a group of French knights, and the saints Julitta, and her son Cyriac, were much more popular in France than in England.
 Cyriac was the three-year-old son of a Christian woman named Julitta.
 The pair were killed by the governor of Tarsus at the time of the Diocletian persecution of Christians in the early 4th century.
 Cyriac is known in France as St Cyr.